VICTORIA-OKESIPE/Qualitative-Data-Analysis/README.md

 #7.
 Visualize codes, categories and themes generated

-# Let's talk a little bit about
+# Let's talk a little bit about the process of generating codes